evmos/docs/docs/protocol/modules/incentives.md

 ```

 :::tip
-**Tip:** To generate the required JSON file, you can use the following command:
+To generate the required JSON file, you can use the following command:

 ```bash
 evmosd tx gov draft-proposal